-The culinary and medicinal mushroom in Asian countries for its nutritional and health benefits.
+The culinary and medicinal mushroom in Asian countries has nutritional and health benefits.

 - Turmeric as a Wound Healing Agent - ScienceDirect

-Turmeric has for centuries in herbal medicines to treat a variety of ailments such as sinusitis, rheumatism, coughs, and diabetic ulcers.
+Turmeric has for centuries been in herbal medicines to treat various ailments such as sinusitis, rheumatism, coughs, and diabetic ulcers.